Salt polygons and porous media convection: Discussion and Conclusion

-\paragraph*{Discussion and Conclusion.} Salt deserts, playa and pans are a common landform important for climate balances such as dust, energy and water, and express a rich repertoire of patterns and dynamics.
-Here we have shown that, in order to model and understand the surface expression of such deserts, it is important to consider the crust together with the subsurface dynamics.
+Salt deserts, playa and pans are a common landform important for climate balances such as dust, energy and water, and express a rich repertoire of patterns and dynamics.
+Here we have shown that, in order to model and understand the surface expression of such deserts, insight is gained by considering the crust together with the subsurface dynamics.
 In particular, we have shown how the emergence of regular salt polygons, which are a common salt crust pattern, can result from their coupling to a convection process in the soil beneath them.
-As such, we have shown how salt polygons are part of a growing list of geophysical phenomena, such as fairy circles~\cite{JUERGENS2013}, ice wedges~\cite{Sletten2003}, polygonal terrain \cite{Kessler2003} and columnar joints~\cite{GOEHRING2013}, which can be successfully explained as the result of the instability of a dynamical process.
+The existence of salinity-driven convection in salt pans is itself already an anticipated finding (see \textit{e.g.}~\cite{WOODING1997b}).
+Furthermore, a salinity gradient below the surface, strong enough to drive such convection, has been measured at Owen's Lake~\cite{TYLER1997} and strong horizontal salinity gradients indicative of convective motion have been shown to exist in sabkhas~\cite{VANDAM2009,STEVENS2009}.
+What we have demonstrated is that this convection process {develops into a statistically steady state characterized by large-scale convection cells with a} wavelength of a few meters, after a few weeks of evolution under typical field conditions.
+We further showed how this can explain the remarkably consistent appearance, growth rates, polygonal shape, narrow ridges, and representative wavelengths of the salt crust patterns observed in different parts of the world, including our field sites at Sua Pan, Badwater Basin and Owens Lake.

+{Our findings help to elucidate the relationships between subsurface drivers and the development of surface crust patterns.
+Better knowledge of crust development can improve dust emission models~\cite{Klose2019,Tollerud2014,Reynolds2007}, including quantifying the connection of salt pan hydrology to controls on dust emission~\cite{Sweeney2016} such as those used at Owens Lake~\cite{GROENEVELD2010,GROENEVELD2013}.
+As further context, dusts and aerosols remain one of the larger uncertainties in modelling climate sensitivity~\cite{IPCC6}, with \textit{e.g.} feedback from soil biocrust degredation recently predicted to contribute half as much as direct anthropogenic aerosol emissions by 2070~\cite{Caballero2022}.
+While the surface variability of crusted surfaces can be probed using remote sensing~\cite{Milewski2020}, our model is a first step to improving predictions of how subsurface hydrologic variability links to surface crust variability.
+This knowledge is increasingly important as saline lakes like the Dead Sea or Great Salt Lake are shrinking~\cite{Wurtsbaugh2017} and their newly exposed beaches are candidate areas for salt crust formation and dust emission.}